What are Solid Core Doors?

 3. Cost-Effective

 Hollow core doors are built with inexpensive materials, making them budget-friendly.
-They’re a good option when you want to invest in multiple doorways on a tighter budget.
+They’re a good option when you want to invest in multiple doors on a tighter budget.